Chronic Pain Management

 Chronic Pain imposes a significant burden of disease on the community with 1 in 5 people reporting to experience chronic or persistent pain.
 Current research supports small group education sessions for people suffering low to moderate distress and interference in quality of life, as an effective tool for management of persisting pain.

-Nepean Blue Mountains Primary Health Network in conjunction with the NSW Agency for Clinical Innovation, is offering a series of small group chronic pain management programs.
+Together with the NSW Agency for Clinical Innovation, we are offering a series of small group chronic pain management programs.
 Each program consists of:

 - A 3 hour face-to-face education and exercise session once a week that will run over 6 consecutive weeks

 - Small group size – max 10 participants

 - Program facilitators hold follow up sessions with participants at 4 and 12 weeks post program

 Qualified Allied Health Professionals deliver the program which aims to:

 - Improve functional capacity through education and exercise